xavergroup/pepp-simulation-engine/README.md

 ### `risk_metrics.py`

-Calculates:
-- Final and inflation-adjusted portfolio value
-- Maximum drawdown
-- Average return and volatility
+Calculates the PEPP risk and reward metrics.

 ---

 ## 📊 Example Output

-- Final real and nominal portfolio values
+- Final portfolio values
 - Summary statistics printed to console
 - CSV export and visualizations can be added easily